 We recognize that the adverse impacts of disasters pose serious challenges to social development, particularly in developing countries.
 In this regard, we commit to:

-Strengthening adaptive social protection systems by enhancing social safety nets, improving access to essential services, and developing targeted support programs to safeguard those in vulnerable situations against the adverse impact of climate change and disasters.
+Strengthening adaptive social protection systems and social protection floors , improving access to essential services, and developing targeted support programs to safeguard those in vulnerable situations against the adverse impact of climate change and disasters.

 Promoting a risk-informed approach to social development that integrates accessible disaster risk reduction measures into policies, programmes and investments at all levels, and advancing inclusive early warning systems, early and anticipatory approaches, and preparedness initiatives by developing comprehensive risk management plans and investing in resilient inclusive, sustainable and resilient infrastructure according to the Sendai Framework for Disaster Risk Reduction.